-Sexually transmitted diseases or STDs is that awkward topic that people avoid talking about.
-It is even considered embarrassing enough to visit and discuss with a doctor or talk to one’s partner about getting tested.
-Imagine what it must be like for teenagers and young adults to find answers they need regarding STDs and sex!
+Sexually transmitted diseases or STDs is an awkward topic that people avoid talking about.
+It is even considered embarrassing enough to visit and discuss with a doctor or talk to one's partner about getting tested.
+Imagine what it must be like for teenagers and young adults to find the answers they need regarding STDs and sex!

-Alarming, isn’t it?
-Here are some key facts and myth busters every teen must know about STDs:
+Alarming, isn't it?
+Here are some key facts and myth-busters every teen must know about STDs:

-Who can get an STD?
+Who Can Get an STD?

 Anyone, regardless of age or gender, who engages in sexual acts, can get an STD.

 A big myth buster is that STDs do not always require vaginal sex to spread.
 Bacteria and viruses can enter the body through tears or cuts in the anus or mouth during anal or oral sex.